Politics

 Share

-Beyond electoral reforms, Jeji advocated for expanding the FCT’s government from six to 17, addressing the needs of over 858 communities identified in the 2008 Millennium Development Goals report.
+Beyond electoral reforms, Jeji advocated for expanding the FCT’s local government areas from six to 17, addressing the needs of over 858 communities identified in the 2008 Millennium Development Goals report.
 He also pushed for the establishment of an FCT Development Commission to drive development, resettlement, and economic empowerment for indigenous communities, many of whom live in slums despite their historic sacrifice.
 “The renewed advocacy is giving FCT natives a sense of hope and belonging,” Jeji noted, invoking Nigeria’s national anthem to underscore their pride and unity: “Nigeria, we hail thee, Our own dear native land, (FCT LAND).”

-The for these reforms aligns with OIDA’s broader mission to correct systemic injustices, as highlighted their recent sensitization tours across the FCT’s 17 chiefdoms and the 5th FCT Heritage on March 1, 2025.
+The push for these reforms aligns with OIDA’s broader mission to correct systemic injustices, as highlighted during their recent sensitization tours across the FCT’s 17 chiefdoms and the 5th FCT Heritage Day on March 1, 2025.
 Jeji’s appeal resonates with growing sentiments, including those from the Middle Belt Forum, which decried the poverty and marginalization of FCT natives despite their contribution to national unity.
-With the 2027 looming, Jeji reaffirmed the readiness of FCT natives and residents to this opportunity for justice, inclusion, and equal representation, urging all stakeholders to act decisively to end their “statelessness” and affirm their place in Nigeria’s democratic fabric.
+With the 2027 elections looming, Jeji reaffirmed the readiness of FCT natives and residents to seize this opportunity for justice, inclusion, and equal representation, urging all stakeholders to act decisively to end their “statelessness” and affirm their place in Nigeria’s democratic fabric.

 Share